oSoc18/SmartFlanders/meetings/meeting2.md

 ## Partner comments

 - OASIS: (What data will be used, and will it use data at all?): Yes, OASIS plans to use the data provided by SmartFlanders.
-- SmartFlanders: (not really a tutorial is needed but maybe a guide): Both can be combined but the purpose should still be make it usefull for the Flamish government itself.
+- SmartFlanders: (not really a tutorial is needed but maybe a guide): Both can be combined but the purpose should still be make it usefull for the Flemish government itself.
 - SmartFlanders: (What is your audience): Very general, because most governement agencies do use consultants who already are up to date with linked data.
 - OASIS: (How will you do chain of accessibility): There is no solution.
 - General: (Will city data be used): No not planned .